 - Personality test (also known as interview)

-It consists of nine paper and followed by a personality test (Total marks is 1750)
+It consists of nine papers and is followed by a personality test (Total marks is 1750)

 |Paper I||Essay writing||250|